 - Organize teams to develop new curricular approaches

-- Identify and organize high quality professional development and can create plans for implementation
+- Identify and organize high-quality professional development and create plans for implementation

-- Implement change through improving teaching and learning
+- Implement change through the improvement of teaching and learning practices

-- Create with others an inclusive community of learners
+- Work with others to create an inclusive community of learners

 - Identify issues and approaches in evaluation

 - Evaluate effectiveness and cost-effectiveness of policies and programs